You’ve spent the last year or several years being fit, working out 3-5 times a week. Now you are pregnant and you have a few questions.

 Fit Pregnancy Do’s:

 Overall pregnant women have the same exercise guidelines as non-pregnant women – aim for 20-30 minutes of moderate activity most days of the week.
-But there are several anatomical changes and fetal requirements that require trimester modifications to your current exercise routine.
+But there are several anatomical changes and fetal requirements that require first trimester, second trimester and third trimester modifications to your current exercise routine.

 Stick to what you have been doing.
 Exercise should not exceed pre-pregnancy levels.
 ACSM suggests that moderate to hard is quite safe for a woman who is accustomed to this level of exercise.